kristenvaccaro/antisocial-computing/schedule.md

 #### Wednesday
 Krosnick "Question and Questionnaire Design" Handbook of Survey Research
 #### Friday
-Steeds "Queer Joy on Social Media: Exploring the Expression and Facilitation of Queer Joy in Online Platforms" CHI 2025
+Guo "What Social Media Use Do People Regret?
+An Analysis of 34K Smartphone Screenshots with Multimodal LLM" CHI 2025

 ## Week 4: Experiments
 #### Monday